 The Solar Cycle

-Alban Arthan means the Light of Arthur.
-Some Druid Orders believe this means the Light of the hero King Arthur Pendragon who is symbolically reborn as the Sun Child (The Mabon) at the time of the Solstice.
-Others see the Light belonging to the star constellation known as the Great Bear (or the Plough) – Arthur, or Art, being Gaelic for Bear.
-This constellation shines out in the sky and can symbolise the rebirth of the Sun.
+The time of the rebirth of the Sun, and of Light.
 At this point the Sun is at its southernmost point almost disappearing beyond the horizon, and the days are at their shortest.
 This was a time of dread for the ancient peoples as they saw the days getting shorter and shorter.
-A great ritual was needed to revert the course of the sun.
-This was probably calculated by the great circles of stone and burial grounds which are aligned to this festival, such as Newgrange in Co.
+A great ritual was needed to revert the course of the Sun.
+This was probably calculated by the great circles of stone and burial grounds that are aligned to this festival, such as Newgrange in Co.
 Meath, Eire.
-Sure enough, the next day the Sun began to move higher into the sky, showing that it had been reborn.
+For three days after the Solstice moment, the Sun’s arc is constant and unchanged, but on the third day there is a visible change, and the Sun begins to grow higher into the sky, signifying that the Sun has indeed been reborn once more.
+There are tales of the battle of two great Kings, one of Holly, the other of Oak, and each Solstice of Summer and Winter they do battle to take the crown of the Waxing and Waning year.
+Listen below to a story of one such battle.

 This time of year is very cold and bleak, which is why so many celebrations are needed to help people get through the Winter months.
-It is significant that many civilisations welcomed their Solar Gods at the time of greatest darkness – including Mithras (the bull-headed Warrior God), the Egyptian God Horus and, more recently, Jesus Christ.
+It is significant that many civilisations welcomed their Solar Gods at the time of greatest darkness – including Mithras (the bull-headed Warrior God), the Egyptian God Horus and Jesus Christ.

-Alban Eilir means the Light of the Earth.
 As the Sun grows warmer so life begins to show through the soil.
 Small signs at first – the daffodils and crocuses – then more green as the bluebells and wood anemones spread through the woodland.
 Plants are seen by some as inanimate greenery with no actual feelings and life force.
 But Druids see life in all living things, from rocks and stones, to rivers and springs, plants and trees – all life is sacred.
 Have you ever thought about how you recognise the beginning of Spring?
 Is it the plant life?
 The weather?
 How does a plant know when it is time to grow?
 It cannot tell the time or see a calendar.
 Yet it knows.
 If it has senses then it has consciousness, if it has consciousness then it is more than an inanimate life form.
-So it is the return of life to the Earth that is celebrated at Alban Eilir, the time of balance.
+So it is the return of life to the Earth that is celebrated at the Spring Equinox, the time of balance.

 One of the inner mysteries of Druidry is the Druid’s egg.
-Life-giving, it is the egg protected by the hare, which is the symbol of Alban Eilir – still celebrated by the giving of Easter eggs by the Easter bunny.
+Life-giving, it is the egg protected by the hare, which is the symbol of the Spring Equinox – still celebrated by the giving of Easter eggs by the Easter bunny.

-Alban Hefin means the Light of the Shore.
 Druidry has a great respect and reverence for places that are “in between” worlds.
-The seashore is one such place, where the three realms of Earth, Sea and Sky meet.
-There is great power in places such as these.
-It is the time of greatest light when the Solar God is crowned, by the Goddess, as the King of Summer.
-It also brings some sadness because from now until Alban Arthan the Sun’s strength is declining and we have entered the waning year.
-At this time the Dark Twin, or Holly King, is born – he will take his crown at Alban Arthan.
-Of all the festivals Druidry is mostly associated with Alban Hefin.
+There is great power in places such as these, and the Solstices are liminal spaces in time.
+It is the time of greatest light when the Solar God is crowned as the King of Summer.
+It also brings some sadness because from now until the Winter Solstice the Sun’s strength is declining and we have entered the waning year.
+At this time the Dark Twin, or Holly King, is born – he will take his crown at the Summer Solstice.
+Of all the festivals Druidry is mostly associated with the Summer Solstice.
 The wonderful white-robed figures filmed at the dawn rituals at Stonehenge are testament to this.
 However, to many Druids it is the turning seasons and the cycle of life, death and rebirth – reflected in the Wheel of the Year in its completeness – which are significant.

-Alban Elfed means the Light of the Water.
 The Wheel turns and the time of balance returns.
-Alban Elfed marks the balance of day and night before the darkness overtakes the light.
+The Autumn Equinox marks the balance of day and night before the darkness overtakes the light.
 It is also the time of the second harvest, usually of the fruit which has stayed on the trees and plants to ripen under the Summer Sun.
-It is this final harvest which can take the central theme of the Alban Elfed ceremony.
-Thanking the Earth, in her full abundance as Mother and Giver, for the great harvest.
+It is this final harvest which can take the central theme of the Autumn Equinox ceremony.
+Thanking the Earth, in her full abundance for the great harvest.
 It is the beginning of Autumn.

 The Agricultural Cycle